 Compressibility of a soil mass is its susceptibility to decrease in volume under pressure and is indicated by soil characteristics like coefficient of compressibility, compression index and coefficient of consolidation.
 It is one of the most important engineering properties of soils and is used for the determination of rate of settlement and total amount of settlement of soil masses.
 However, the determination of soil compressibility characteristics in the laboratory is a cumbersome and time consuming process.
 On the other hand, determination of soil index properties such as particle sizes, Atterberg Limits etc. is relatively simpler and less time consuming.
 There are several existing models in literature which predict the compressibility characteristics of soils as a function of its index properties.
-In the present study, six different models have been selected from literature.
-All these models have been in practice in geotechnical engineering field and predict compression index as a function of Liquid Limit of soils.
-A total of 42 nos. of soil samples collected from different Indian water resources projects were analysed.
+In the present study, seven different models have been selected from literature.
+Six of these models have been in practice in geotechnical engineering field and the seventh model was proposed for the Indian soils in 2023.
+All of these models predict compression index as a function of Liquid Limit of soils.
+A total of 64 nos. of soil samples collected from different Indian water resources projects were analysed.
 The collected samples were subjected to laboratory investigations for the determination of geotechnical parameters namely liquid limit and compression index.
 An empirical model was developed to estimate the compression index as a function of liquid limit.
 The model results were compared with the actual compression index values, as determined by laboratory tests, and were found to be in good agreement.
-The compression index values for the collected samples were also determined using the available models in literature, and the results indicate that the present model can predict the soil compressibility more accurately.
+The compression index values for the collected samples were also determined using the available models in literature, and the results indicate that the present model can predict the soil compressibility with a good degree of accuracy.
+The predictions made by the proposed model are more accurate than 6 of the 7 models in literature and are very close to the most accurate model in literature i.e. Singh et. al (2023).